 I was raised to value nutrition, fitness, personal growth, the outdoors and a deep respect for Nature.
 Backpacking and cross-country skiing the pristine wilderness of the Sierra Mountains, bicycling country roads throughout Solano and Napa counties, Kajukenpo classes and National Geographic magazines filled my childhood.

-I then found the Acupressure Institute in Berkeley where I was gifted a complimentary session of Shiatsu, Tui Na and Jin Shin (acupressure) by a student.
-By the end, I was in such a sublime state of mind and body I felt a thunderbolt of clarity that this was my life's path.
+I then found the Acupressure Institute in Berkeley, where I was gifted a session of Shiatsu, Tui Na and Jin Shin (acupressure) by a student.
+By the end, I felt so sublime that my entire being rang with clarity that this was my life's path.

 At 21, I moved to Berkeley to complete 1,000 hours at the Acupressure Institute in Traditional Chinese Medicine, Eastern and Western modalities of Therapeutic Bodywork, and Complimentary Healing practices.
 I began my professional practice in 1995 while continuing my education in the health sciences and exploring how to improve the human condition.